-The adoption of IFRS and use of uniform accounting standards will also eliminate the possible different accounting results from applying different standards and help investors to pursue various strategies, including global investment diversification.
-Many companies may soon be required to report in multiple accounting standards if the US does not either accept or move toward IFRS.
+Adopting IFRS and using uniform accounting standards will also eliminate the possible different accounting results from applying different standards and help investors pursue various strategies, including global investment diversification.
+Many companies may soon be required to report to multiple accounting standards if the US does not either accept or move toward IFRS.

-Maintaining multiple standards reporting only increases accounting and auditing costs and provides no value to any country.
-Over 100 countries have adopted or in the process of adopting IFRS.
-Delays in adopting IFRS by the US will make multinational companies report their primary reports in IFRS, resulting in parallel reports in US GAAP.
+Maintaining multiple reporting standards only increases accounting and auditing costs and provides no value to any country.
+Over 100 countries have adopted or are in the process of adopting IFRS.
+Delays in adopting IFRS by the US will make multinational companies report their primary reports in IFRS, resulting in similar reports in US GAAP.

 This will create more auditing fees and possible errors.
 The US should move towards the IFRS standards as a matter of urgency.
-As more and more countries adopt IFRS, it is in the U.S. interests to apply the same accounting standards.
-Most of the U.S. companies will benefit from one set of accounting standards since are multinational companies and they operating globally.
+As more and more countries adopt IFRS, it is in the US interest to apply the same accounting standards.
+Most US companies will benefit from one set of accounting standards since they are multinational companies and operate globally.

-IFRS will make it easier to control and monitor their subsidiaries in foreign countries and achieve cost savings from maintaining several accounting standards.
+IFRS will make controlling and monitoring its subsidiaries in foreign countries easier and achieve cost savings by maintaining several accounting standards.
 It can also help to eliminate potential financial misunderstandings and simplify investment decisions.
-With its strong moral standard, intolerance for unethical behaviour, the US has been a world leader for centuries.
-Its financial and accounting standards have been used by other countries as a yardstick to measure their economic and financial success until recently.
+With its strong moral standards and intolerance for unethical behaviour, the US has been a world leader for centuries.
+Until recently, its financial and accounting standards have been used by other countries as a yardstick to measure their economic and financial success.
 We need to be a leader and the driving force in establishing and adopting international standards.

 It is time for us to get involved and play an essential role in shaping international standards.
 Otherwise, it will hurt us in the long run.
-Competition works and is a good thing because it will ensure better quality with lower price.
+Competition works and is a good thing because it will ensure better quality at a lower price.
 Competition between different sets of standards will offer the advantage of getting better information.
-There is really no one size fits all standards.
-The uniform single accounting standard can stifle innovation, ingenuity, competition, creativity and capitalism entrepreneurship.
+There is really no one-size-fits-all standards.
+The uniform single accounting standard can stifle innovation, ingenuity, competition, creativity and capitalist entrepreneurship.

-Switching to IFSB will give IASB monopoly status, with the potential to compromise the quality of the IASB standards.
-A recent survey shows that to convert to IFRS, U.S. companies have to pay more than their European counterparts.
-The added benefits of comparability versus the cost to implement IFRS will not justify the adoption.
+Switching to IFSB will give IASB monopoly status, potentially compromising the quality of the IASB standards.
+A recent survey shows that to convert to IFRS, US companies have to pay more than their European counterparts.
+The added benefits of comparability versus the cost of implementing IFRS will not justify the adoption.

 Cons of IFRS

-According to the SEC, it will cost.12% of revenues to implement the standards nationwide, which means the cost can be as high as several billion dollars.
+Cost of compliance: According to the SEC, it will cost.12% of revenues to implement the standards nationwide means the cost can be as high as several billion dollars.
 The cost to achieve the additional comparability is not worth several billion dollars.
-It will drain on our slowly recovering economy.
+It will drain our slowly recovering economy.
 From a cost-benefit perspective, convergence is superior to adoption.
-Transition to IFRS itself can present be many challenges.
+Transitioning to IFRS itself can present many challenges.

-In summary, adopting IFRS will provide comparability, increased audit efficiency, reduced information misunderstanding and cost savings as more and more economic activities become globalised.
+In summary, adopting IFRS will provide comparability, increased audit efficiency, reduced information misunderstanding, and cost savings as more and more economic activities become globalised.
 The flip side is it will eliminate competition and incentives to innovate.
-The quality will suffer since compromises have to be made to achieve consensus due to various political pressures and economic interest.
+The quality will suffer since compromises must be made to achieve consensus due to various political pressures and economic interests.

-However, many support for a move to a single set global accounting standards and it is considered that the U.S. will eventually IFRS or have IFRS and U.S. GAAP coexist.
+However, many support a move to a single set of global accounting standards, and it is considered that the US will eventually IFRS or have IFRS and US GAAP coexist.